sjelms/bibtex-to-markdown/titles/@Office-of-Qualifications-and-Examinations-Regulation2018-hn.md

 ---

 > [!bibliography]
 > Regulation, Office of Qualifications and Examinations.
 2018.
-“Guidance to the General Conditions of Recognition.”
+“Guidance to the General Conditions of Recognition.” [[Office of Qualifications and Examinations Regulation]]